maxzintel/dev.to/finding-depth.md

 ### Food <a name="food"></a>
 Food!
 A glorious thing.
 Don't worry; I am not a proponent of soylent or the bell-pepper diet.
 Just like everything else in this post, my goal for when and what I eat is to promote awareness, cognition, and happiness.
 That last part is why my diet on Sunday was, exclusively, 6.5 apple cider donuts and 2 servings of homeade apple crisp with ice cream on top.

+**What should I eat?**
+Fancy diets, calorie counting, and meal-prepping can seem daunting.
+The detail that some supposed fitness gurus recommend can be overwhelming.
+For our purposes, we can get the majority of the results from 2 simple rules: eat natural foods, and avoid sugar.

+When I say 'natural', I mean as un-processed as possible.
+In other words, stick to fruit, meat, fish, nuts, yogurt, vegetables, and if you need to 'carbo-load' for a 5k (say Michael Scott's Dunder Mifflin Scranton Meredith Palmer Memorial Celebrity Rabies Awareness Pro-Am Fun Run Race for the Cure, for example) stick to whole grains.

+Extra Credit: do a genetic test (like 23andMe) and submit your results to [Found My Fitness](https://www.foundmyfitness.com/genetics).
+This site was created by Dr. Rhonda Patrick, a brilliant woman focused on longevity, nutrition, and optimal health research.
+Perhaps the most actionable insights the report provides are those pertaining to your genetic pre-disposition to effectively or ineffectively process different foods, and your likelihood to be deficient in certain vitamins and minerals.
+If you want proof of Rhonda's brilliance, listen to one of the many podcasts she has appeared on as a guest.
+A couple that come to mind are: [The Tim Ferriss Show](https://www.youtube.com/watch?v=PWU3FUy7yPA), and [Joe Rogan Experience](https://www.youtube.com/watch?v=uxM_CLsvieE).

+**When should I eat?**
+Perhaps the most underappreciated (or unknown?) 'diet' method is time-restricted eating, AKA intermittent fasting.
+It is the cheapest and least time consuming diet there is, as the only requirement is to do _nothing_ when you might be eating instead.
+Doing nothing is pretty easy I've found.

+There are many different schedules possible for time-restricted eating, but one of the more straightforward schedules is called the 16:8 schedule.
+16:8 just means we will eat all of our food for the day in an 8 hour window (ex: 12pm-8pm), and consume only water, tea, or coffee the other 16 hours.
+This can generally be accomplished by skipping breakfast.

+The Benefits:
+  * Like I mentioned above, it's free!
+  *

+Intermittent fasting
+Avoiding processed stuff - buying natural foods.
+Avoid sugar.
+Poison, cancer.
+Etc...
+Supplementation via genetic test.

+### Exercise <a name="exercise"></a>
+Easy way to practice making yourself uncomfortable and focusing on an intense, singular activity.
+Exercise with intensity in the mornings jumpstarts the day, provides a sense of accomplishment, promotes energy production, self-confidence.

+### Laser Mode <a name="laser-mode"></a>
+Minimize distraction
+1 focus, no multi-tasking
+Batching
+Digital Minimalism
+Sauna, cold shower - heat shock proteins.
+Journaling.
+Stoicism, general research, experiment with some ideas.
+Brain.fm

+### Conclusion <a name="conclusion"></a>

+{% user s1dequest %}

 ### Sources <a name="sources"></a>
 * Books, in no particular order: